WebOfTrustInfo/rwot11-the-hague/draft-documents/taking-out-the-crud-five-fabulous-did-attacks/taking-out-the-crud-five-fabulous-did-attacks.md

 > "When it is your job to keep billions of people and devices safe online, you have to live and breathe and see the internet [as well as the underlying identity & trust infrastructure] just like the attackers do.", Hacking Google [^HackingGoogle]

-A critical part of security test planning is threat modeling.
-In threat modeling a data flow model is created and vulnerabilities among different software components as well as internal and external system and human user interfaces are analyzed from the perspective of attackers.
+A critical part of security-test planning is threat modeling.
+In threat modeling a data flow model is created and vulnerabilities from the perspective of attackers are analyzed among different software components as well as internal and external system and human user interfaces.
 Such a data flow model touches all aspects and modules of the digital identity system and its interfaces.
 Attackers only need a single entry point to inject malicious code or conduct an identity theft attack.
 Each interface or code dependency thus presents another unique opportunity for threat actors to attack.

-This paper focuses on a subset of the data flow model of an identity system that is related to the data flow interactions with regards to creating, reading, updating and deleting (CRUD) DID documents.
+This paper focuses on a subset of the data flow model of an identity system that is related to the data flow interactions with regards to creating, reading, updating, and deleting (CRUD) DID documents.
 It describes threat scenario categories of DID-methods and determines their vulnerabilities.
 We introduce user stories for each threat scenario from the perspective of the victim and attacker.

 As we are only focusing on the attack surface of DID document operations, the larger field of secure Key Management Systems (KMS) and Random Number Generator attacks are out of scope, but the interface between the KMS and the software that facilitates the DID operations is in scope of the paper.